 June 2021 – December 2022

-- Managed digital marketing campaigns, increasing website traffic by 25% through SEO and paid advertising strategies.
+• Managed digital marketing campaigns, boosting website traffic by 25% through SEO efforts and paid ads.

-- Collaborated with the team to develop targeted marketing materials that supported new product launches.
+• Contributed to the creation of targeted marketing materials for new product launches.

-- Organized and hosted events to engage potential clients, resulting in a 15% increase in lead generation.
+• Organized and hosted events to attract new clients, resulting in a 15% jump in lead generation.

 5. Education